 The cigarette industry is highly competitive.
 Some of Lorillard's competitors have substantially greater financial, marketing, personnel and other resources than Lorillard has.
-In particular, Philip Morris had a 51.1% share of the U.S. cigarette market in the first nine months of 2001.
+In particular, Philip Morris had a 51.6% share of the U.S. cigarette market in the first half of 2001.
+Lorillard and other tobacco companies have brought suit alleging, among other claims, that Philip Morris has used its influence with retail outlets to deny Lorillard and other tobacco companies access to visible in-store display and adequate signage space for their cigarette brands, a critical means of competition.
 R.J.
-Reynolds also has significant financial resources and market share with a 22.4% share of the U.S. cigarette market in the first nine months of 2001.
-For the first nine months of 2001, Lorillard had a 9.4% share of the U.S. cigarette market.
+Reynolds also has significant financial resources and market share with a 22.2% share of the U.S. cigarette market in the first half of 2001.